Selection criteria

 The Consortium aims to admit highly qualified students from the widest possible range of countries and backgrounds.

-The admission process for students is highly selective and is based upon a variety of factors to ensure that the selection is as objective and fair as possible.
-During the selection process, all applications are read and evaluated by a team of academics from the specialisation university to which the applicant has applied.
-For scholarship awards, we also have a second evaluation done by our Programme Quality Auditor, to reinforce the fair distribution of scholarships.
+The admission process for students is based upon a variety of factors to ensure that the selection is as objective and fair as possible.
+During the selection process, all applications are read and evaluated by a team of academics from the specialisation university selected by the applicant as first-priority.

 To ensure that the best candidates are admitted, the consortium has decided to give priority to academic merit; candidates will only be admitted if they have, at a minimum, above-average marks/GPA during their bachelor.